ishitajs/Ishitajs/README.md

 <br />

-### Hey nice to meet you, I'm Ishita discord developer and a web-developer from India.
+### Hey nice to meet you, I'm Ishita
+- 🇮🇳 Iam from India
 - 🔭 Iam learning **React.js**
 - 🥅 Looking for collabrators for **open source projects**
 - 📫 Contact me at **itsmeishita4@gmail.com**